xcp-ng/xcp-ng-org/docs/appendix/cli_reference.md

 If the device name of an interface (which must have an IP address) is specified, the XCP-ng master host immediately rebinds.
 This command works both in normal and emergency mode.

-From the network UUID specified, UUID of the PIF object is identified and mapped to the XCP-ng server, which determines which IP address to rebind to itself.
+From the network UUID specified, UUID of the <abbr title="Physical Interface">PIF</abbr> object is identified and mapped to the XCP-ng server, which determines which IP address to rebind to itself.
 It must not be in emergency mode when this command is executed.

 :::warning
 Be careful when using this CLI command off-host and ensure that you have network connectivity on the new interface.
 Use `xe pif-reconfigure` to set one up first.
 Otherwise, subsequent CLI commands are unable to reach the XCP-ng server.